 Additionally, post scheduling lets you make a post calendar–in which you plan posts for auto-publishing.

-You can work out in your spare time about the target audience and schedule the publishing calendar accordingly.
+You can work out in your spare time and schedule the publishing calendar accordingly.

 One of the prime merits of these social media tools is a common inbox.
-This lets you engage on all social channels at the same time from a single place.
+This lets you engage on all social channels at the same time from a single dashboard.

 It also cuts the chances of a repetitive response.
 You can keep track of your business leads from all social channels and reply instantly.

 If you have a social team to manage your social presence, then you can assign different duties to the individuals based on their availability and expertise.

 For example, you can designate separate people for posting and commenting.
 This helps to cut the burden on a single individual and improves the response rate.

 And you can also maximize output from your employees based on their interests.